John Wolff's Web Museum

 - Check that the lower rear tabs of all the triggers are behind the

-ramp 135 on TRetV and are not caught above the shelf.
+hooks on TRetV and are not caught above.
+Check that the crossways

+vertical arms of the triggers and are not caught behind.
 Check that the

-vertical arms of the trigers are under the arms of TRetH and are not

-triggers are resting on the vertical extension of the segment lever.
+resting on the vertical projection on the segment lever and not

-- Take a suitable flat-ended tool and press down on any set of key
+- Take a 4 key (or any suitable flat-ended tool) and press down on

-tabs near the front of the segment and lock levers.
-Check that the
+any pair of key tabs near the front of the segment and lock levers.

 - Press down again, and watch the engagement of the left arm of